 If you take a Mimijumi bottle with any liquid and hold it upside down, not even a drop will leak.

-This is attributed to its innovative non-free flow mechanism at the nipple, which prevents any liquid from flowing out.
+The innovative non-free flow mechanism at the nipple prevents any liquid from flowing out.
 Milk comes out only when a baby sucks on the nipple.

-This mechanism also helps the baby to control the flow of milk because when he or she stops sucking, the milk stops flowing out and if he sucks slowly, the milk flows slowly.
+This mechanism also helps the baby to control the flow of milk because when he or she stops sucking, the milk stops flowing out, and if he sucks slowly, the milk flows gradually.

-Thus, this is a good innovative design, which also makes Mimijumi a suitable bottle for traveling.
+Thus, this is an excellent innovative design, which also makes Mimijumi a suitable bottle for traveling.